MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom-contentupdates-sept20.md

 ms.service: sharepoint online
 ---

-# September 2020 Content Updates
+# Learning pathways September 2020 content updates
 Learning pathways strives to adhere to a quarterly content update cycle.
 To learn more about how content updates are applied, and how to manage content updates, see [Manage Content Updates](custom_contentupdatesmanage.md).
 The following lists the September 2020 Microsoft 365 learning pathways content updates.

 ## Security